dmbarbour/wikilon/docs/AwelonLang.md

 ### Named Local Variables

-Although tacit programming styles are suitable for many problems, they make an unnecessary chore of sophisticated data shuffling.
-Fortunately, we can support conventional let and lambda expressions as a projection.
-Consider a lightweight syntax where `\x` indicates we'll "pop" a value from the stack and assign it to a local variable `x`, scoped to the remainder of our current definition or block (modulo shadowing).
-Thus `[\x EXPR]` becomes equivalent to `(λx.EXPR)`, while `[X] \x BODY` effectively simulates `let x = [X] in BODY`.
+We can implement let and lambda expressions as an editable projection.

+Consider a lightweight syntax where `\x` indicates we "pop" a value from the stack and assign it to a local variable `x`, scoped to the remainder of our current definition or block (modulo shadowing).
+Thus `[\x EXPR]` serves the same role as `(λx.EXPR)`, while `[X] \x BODY` serves the same role as `let x = [X] in BODY`.
 We can represent this via bidirectional rewriting:

         \x EXPR == (var-x) T(x,EXPR)
           assuming `x` represents a value